michaeliero/jekyll-now/_posts/2017-10-23-Movie Binges and Art.md

 ---
 layout: post
-title: Movie Binge and Art
+title: Movie Binges and Art
 ---
 These past 3 days I went on an 11 movie binge, trying to finish off this list that I started in 2014.
 In the course of these 3 years, I've watched about 150 movies in an attempt of a sort of cultural education.
 What have I learned?
 Other than that you have a ton of free time on your hands when you're single, I think I learned a few main things: